 Enter the binary and args just as you'd call them on the command line.
-Binary is restored when gdbgui is opened at a later time.
+The binary is restored when gdbgui is opened at a later time.

 Intuitive control of your program.
 From left to right: Run, Continue, Next, Step, Return, Next Instruction, Step Instruction.

-If using an Intel CPU and running Linux, gdbgui also works in conjunction with rr to let you debug in reverse.
+If the environment supports reverse debugging, such as when using an Intel CPU and running Linux and debugging with rr, gdbgui allows you to debug in reverse.

 View all threads, the full stack on the active thread, the current frame on inactive threads.
 Switch between frames on the stack, or threads by pointing and clicking.

 Choose from any signal your OS supports to send to the inferior.
 For example, to mock

 CTRL+C in plain gdb, you can send

 SIGINT to interrupt the inferior process.
 If the inferior process is hung for some reason, you can send

 View source, assembly, add breakpoints.
 All symbols used to compile the target are listed in a dropdown above the source code viewer, and have autocompletion capabilities.
 There are two different color schemes: dark (monokai), and a light theme (default).

 With assembly.
 Note the bold line is the current instruction that gdb is stopped on.